andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 CQRS is a paradox of DDD

 CQRS uses the term Aggregate.
 IMHO, CQRS aggregates are similar but not the same as a DDD aggregate.
 Often, I have found that one muddles the implementation of the other.
-CQRS ofcourse made the DDD aggregates famous.
+CQRS of course made the DDD aggregates famous.

 DDD is all about explicit modelling - In CQRS aggregates, apart from the root entity, the model is not visible.
 It is in pieces within the events.
 Although strictly events themselves are not domain models, they are BASED on your domain model (they are too denormalised to be a model - they just capture facts)